-Our Green Project Grant is back for 2021.
+Our Green Project Support is back for 2021.
 This year we are giving away 2 x $2,000 AND 1x $5,000 incentives to our members to make sustainability changes at their facilities.

 Could your organization save money and reduce your impact by implementing one of the following projects?
 Apply Here.
-For this year’s grant, the project funding amount is dependent on the scale of your proposed project (the more impactful the projects will be considered for the $5,000 grant).
-Check out our application guide below to give you an idea of which projects would qualify for a $2,000 vs $5,000 grant.
+For this year, the project support funding amount is dependent on the scale of your proposed project (the more impactful the projects will be considered for the $5,000 support).
+Check out our application guide below to give you an idea of which projects would qualify for a $2,000 vs $5,000 for project support.
 If you have a different project in mind, reach out to email@example.com.

-If you received a Green Project Grant in previous years, you are still eligible to apply for this year!
+If you received Green Project Support in previous years, you are still eligible to apply for this year!

 |GHG Emission Reduction Projects

 ||Projects that qualify for $2,000||Projects that qualify for $5,000|

 |Water Conservation Projects

 |Waste Diversion Projects||